astroumd/PHYS265-spring24/code_project.md

 and one or more figures to illustrate your findings.
 All of this will be summarized in a report presented in PDF.
 You also need to show your code examples how you exercised the code, and a README file to make your findings reproducable.

-We will use a new folder **code3** inside your existing github repository that you used for **lab1** and **lab2**.
+NOTE: We will use a new folder **code3** inside your existing github repository that you used for **lab1** and **lab2**.

-You are welcome to suggest your own project, either way, discuss with your instructor which package you choose and you may get additional guidelines.
+You are welcome to suggest your own project too, either way, discuss with your instructor which package you choose and you may get additional guidelines.
 You can find some suggestions in our list below.

 ## Writeup

 Some packages may not work well on Windows, and only on Mac or Linux.
 Some requires a lot of extra software, which make it too complex to install, or require a supercomputer.
 Select something simple, and always run it by your instructors for approval.
+We do not want you to waste time getting the package to run.

 Some questions to answer:

 - name of the package, anad what does the package do?
 - how old is the package? what about its geneology?
 - is it still maintained, and by the original authors?
+- is the source code available?
+- evaluate how easy it was to install and use
 - is it pure python? or does it need accompanying C/C++/Fortran code?
 - does it install via the "standard" pip/conda, or is it more complex?
 - what is the input to the package?
 Just parameters, or dataset(s)?
 - what is the output of the package?
 Just parameters, or dataset(s)?
+- what (main) package does it use (e.g. numpy, curve_fit, solve_ivp)
 - does the package produce figures, or are you on your own?
 Is matplotlib used?
+- if you prefer to use a jupyter notebook instead of a python script, that's ok.

 ## Suggested projects